GypsyDangerous/Times-Tables/README.md

 **What are times tables and how do they work?**

 ````
-We start by mapping n number of points around a circle with radius r and give each point a number from 0 to n-1.
+* We start by mapping n number of points around a circle with radius r and give each point a number from 0 to n-1.
-Next we select a multiplier like 2 or 5 or 12.
+* Next we select a multiplier like 2, 5, 12, 51.
-Next we take one point and multiply it by the multiplier, then modulus that product by n.
+* Next we take one point and multiply it by the multiplier, then modulus that product by n.
-Next we connect a line from the original point to the point with the number that we got from our operation.
+* Next we connect a line from the original point to the point with the number that we got from our operation.
-We do the last two steps for all the points on the circle.
+* We do the last two steps for all the points on the circle.
 ````